 Except in rare situations, we also do not advocate with parents for their adult children.

-The reason being that moms (sometimes dads) who contact us often do not have an accurate accounting of all of the facts of their offspring’s case.
+The reason being, that the moms (and sometimes the dads) who contact us often do not have an accurate accounting of all of the facts of their offspring’s case.

-This makes the problem particularly difficult to advocate.
+This incomplete information makes the problem particularly difficult to advocate.
 It’s a lot like playing the game “telephone” — with information becoming less and less reliable each time it is shared.

 However, when you sent this request for help, you signed the name Callie Hogan.
 So, despite my hunch that I was actually speaking to mom, I decided to advocate your case.